jolevesq/msd-map/README.md

 # msd-map

-Conversion of msd file to mapServer map file
+Conversion of ESRI msd file to MapServer map file.